 There is no guarantee that the Company will be able to attract interest to participate in an acquisition or another business opportunity.
-The Company's common shares are now trading on the TSX-V under the symbol "INLA".
+The Company's common shares are now trading on the TSX-V under the symbol "INLA" and on the OTCQB market under the symbol "INLAF".
 There can be no assurance that the Company's current activity and the liquid market for the Company's securities will develop and shareholders may find it difficult to resell the securities of the Company.